Torstar: NordStar revised proposal and final sale

+In September 2022, Rivett filed a court application split to the assets of Nordstar due to his relationship with Bitove deteriorating.
+On February 8, 2023, a deal finalized by arbitrator Douglas Cunningham gave Bitove the Toronto Star and the Metroland Media Group while Rivett received iPolitics and Queen's Park Briefing.

 Operations

 Daily News Brands

 The Daily News Brands division primarily comprises the Toronto Star and its associated properties, including Torstar Syndication Services.
 The division also owns The Hamilton Spectator, the Waterloo Region Record, the St. Catharines Standard, the Niagara Falls Review, the Welland Tribune, and the Peterborough Examiner.

 The StarMetro chain of free daily newspapers serving Calgary, Edmonton, Halifax, Toronto, and Vancouver was also part of this division until publication of those titles ceased in 2019.

 Community Brands

 The Community Brands division, Metroland Media Group, owns more than 70 weekly community papers as of late May 2020, the free magazine Canadian Immigrant, and other community-oriented properties.

 VerticalScope

-On July 29, 2015, Torstar announced its acquisition of a 56% majority stake in VerticalScope, a Toronto-based operator of online communities, for $200 million.
-The company operates websites and message boards that focus on niche categories, particularly within the automotive industry.
+On July 29, 2015, Torstar announced its acquisition of a 56% majority stake in VerticalScope, a Toronto-based owner of online communities, for $200 million.
+VerticalScope operates numerous websites and internet discussion message boards dedicated to various topics.
 Torstar CEO David Holland explained that the purchase was designed to bolster the company's presence in digital media.